segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/heartbeat.md

 ### Video Playback Completed

 This Segment event triggers an Adobe `trackSessionEnd()` event.
-You do not need to pass any properties along with this event.
-Properties passed to this event are not forwarded to Adobe (but are sent to other downstream destinations that support video events).
+On web, you must include a `session_id` property to tie this event to the correct video session.
+Any other properties passed to this event are not forwarded to Adobe (but are sent to other downstream destinations that support video events).

 ### Video Content Started